dfmdmx/dfmdmx.github.io/_posts/2019-07-30-cnc-prototipes.md

 ## Aluminum Small CNC
 This is lightweight but smaller machine also design with [OpenBuilds](https://openbuildspartstore.com/) assembly parts and some custom CNC aluminum plates.
+### Open source
+This is the [OpenBuilds](https://openbuildspartstore.com/) machine.
 {% include image-gallery.html folder="/assets/binder/2019-07-30-cnc-prototipes/as-cnc" %}
+### Proprietary linear rails
+This CNC has been built upon proprietary industrial hardware.
+It show some of the functionalities for small machines.
+{% include image-gallery.html folder="/assets/binder/2019-07-30-cnc-prototipes/as-cnc-igus" %}

-{% include file-binder.html name='AluminumSmall-CNC' title='3D CAD files' %}
+{% include file-binder.html name='AluminumSmall-CNC' title='3D CAD files' captions="This files are for the open source machine" %}

 ## Wood Small CNC
 This is lightweight but smaller machine also design with [OpenBuilds](https://openbuildspartstore.com/) assembly parts and some custom CNC aluminum plates.